Progress and attendance monitoring

 What happens if I don't make satisfactory progress?

 If there are serious concerns with your academic progress, the Progress Support Process (PSP) may be instigated as a supportive measure, to help you to get back on track with your research.
 If you persistently neglect your work, fail to make progress or to achieve a satisfactory academic standard after the PSP has been implemented, you may be required to withdraw from the University.
-You can find out more information about this process on the Progress Support Process (PSP) page of the For Students website.
+You can find out more information about this process on the Progress support process (PSP) page of the For Students website.